tbmorlan/metal-music-analysis/README.md

 1. Write query to get the average ratings per artist where there are more then 50 reviews.
     - Limited to more than 50 reviews for analysis integrity to prevent a potential skew.
 ```
+-- separate cte to query the average stars for every album released by artist
 WITH average_ratings AS (
     SELECT
         artist,